 Some people find my bathroom design incongruous with the rest of my house.
-The living spaces are relatively compact and conservative, whereas the bathroom is almost huge by comparison.
+The living spaces are relatively compact, whereas the bathroom is almost huge by comparison.
 I've always felt that a bathroom is something of a "sacred space," more than just a utilitarian necessity.
 A bigger bathroom is especially important for us older folks: we need a little more room to get around, we like things in convenient locations, and certain "creature comforts" are essential.
 Indeed, as I developed the house plan, the bathroom grew in size and acquired more features over time.
-These three items became the "must-haves" for my bathroom:
+These items became the "must-haves" for my bathroom:

-1. Walk-in shower.
 No tub side to step over—a major help—with plenty of room to move stiff arms and legs.
 Plus, it has a second shower head to get more hot water on sore muscles and joints.
 As a bonus: no shower doors to keep clean.
 In addition, the valve is thermostatic: set the temperature, and it will remain steady, regardless of water temperature or pressure.
 In this early view of the framing, the shower is shaped like the number 9:

 Below left: The thermostatic valve, at top center, and the second shower head valve just below it.
 Below right: The second shower head is posed in place, at lower right.

 The water heater is located in the lower half of a linen closet right behind the shower.
 This means virtually instant hot water.
 Also, it's an on-demand unit that will deliver all the hot water I may need.
 Here's the water heater installed and ready to rock:

 This is a benefit for anyone with a bad back (I have four collapsing discs that herniate on occasion).
 In addition to its generous size, the tub is elevated to make it easier to get in and out; the faucet arrangement will be a bit unusual.
 Here's an overhead view of the tub enclosure.

 Incidentally, the tub now has a skylight over it: